pytorch/pytorch/docs/source/notes/amp_examples.rst

 --------------------------------------------

 :class:`torch.nn.parallel.DistributedDataParallel`'s documentation recommends one GPU per process for best performance.
-In this case, usages of :class:`autocast` and :class:`GradScaler` are not affected.
+In this case, ``DistributedDataParallel`` does not spawn threads internally, so usages of :class:`autocast` and :class:`GradScaler` are not affected.
-No gotchas (side-thread-related or otherwise) apply.

 DistributedDataParallel, multiple GPUs per process
 --------------------------------------------------

-Here :class:`torch.nn.parallel.DistributedDataParallel` may spawn a side thread to run the forward pass on each device, like :class:`torch.nn.DataParallel`.  :ref:`The fix is the same<amp-dataparallel>`: apply autocast as part of your model's ``forward`` method to ensure it's enabled in side threads.
+Here :class:`torch.nn.parallel.DistributedDataParallel` may spawn a side thread to run the forward pass on each device, like :class:`torch.nn.DataParallel`.  :ref:`The fix is the same<amp-dataparallel>`: apply autocast as part of your model's ``forward`` method to ensure it's enabled in threads.

 .. _amp-custom-examples: